appfeel/admob-google-cordova/README.md

 admob-google-cordova
 ====================

-Monetize your apps with AdMob ads for Cordova Android/iOS.
+Monetize your apps with AdMob ads using Cordova/Phonegap/XDK for Android/iOS.
-With this Cordova AdMob plugin you can show AdMob ads as easy as:
+With this Cordova/Phonegap/XDK plugin you can show AdMob ads as easy as:

     admob.createBannerView({publisherId: "ca-app-pub-8440343014846849/3119840614"});